dotnet/docs-maui/docs/user-interface/layouts/custom.md

 ### Create a custom layout manager

-The first step in changing the behavior of an existing layout type is to create a custom layout manager that derives from the layout manager for the layout class:
+A layout manager is used to perform cross-platform layout and measurement for a layout.
+To change the behavior of an existing layout you should create a custom layout manager that derives from the layout manager for the layout:

 ```csharp
 using Microsoft.Maui.Layouts;